 I put together this table to show you a similar idea.
 That is basically the market capitalization increase annual return for big techs.
 I put together the seven companies on the most recent top 10 list, and show the following information.
 If you go by the third column shows the beginning of the period.
 For example, for Alibaba, the beginning of period would be the time of IPO, which was September 14th, 2014.
 And ending period, it would be roughly now.
 And beginning market capitalization, it was the date I just showed you and the ending capitalization is the capitalization on the ending date.

 Years elapsed is the years between the beginning of the period and the ending of the period.
 So, the second column from the last is market capitalization increase by times, for example, like Alibaba, the market cap increased by 3.97 times.
 The annual growth rate for Alibaba is 25.3%.
-If you go from left to right of this table, you can see these great high-tech companies consistently deliver very strong annual returns, such as Tencent, the market capitalization increased by 57 times (56’30’’老师卡住了，我自己补充了一点).
+If you go from left to right of this table, you can see these great high-tech companies consistently deliver very strong annual returns, such as Tencent, the market capitalization increased by 57 times and annual growth rate is 40%, and so is true for Google, Apple, Amazon, and Netflix.

 The lowest return generated by the top seven high-tech is Alphabet, delivered 19.4%, still high enough to beat S&P at 11.3% by significant margins.
 Of these companies.
 Tencent and Alibaba from China both made investors top on annual returns, 40% and 25.3% respectively.
 It’s the first time in history that US and China together share spotlight of the global market top tech companies, these companies are the darlings of the adventures today.
 More recently, other tech stocks, like NVIDIA英伟达, Skyworks Solutions, have delivered the gaze of thousand percent return to 3000 percent return during last few years.
 But now you can see the time it takes to massive change is getting compressed.
 Examining the investment history, no one had ignored the great recession of 2008 and 2009, which is all relevant to financial glooms.
 In 2009, Blackstone group CEO Stephen Schwarzman said that up to 45% of global wealth had been destroyed by the global financial crisis.
-Then March 9th, 2009, it had fallen to 6440, or the 54.3% decline from its peak in 2007, exceeding the pace for market fall during the great depression of 1929 to 1932.
+Then March 9th, 2009, The Dow had fallen to 6440, or the 54.3% decline from its peak in 2007, exceeding the pace for market fall during the great depression of 1929 to 1932.

 This is S&P covering the period all the way through 2012.
 Even though we didn't show the chart all the way to today, you can see the steep drop in S&P 500 during global financial crisis in 2008 and 2009.
 At that time, the US also experienced the deepest economic downturn since the World War Two.
 Before 2008 and 2009, the US economy never experienced negative growth four quarters in a roll, but this time it did.
 Let me show you this.